axibase/atsd-use-cases/tutorials/event-sequence/README.md

 ## Overview

 Reacting to incoming messages in the ATSD [rule engine](https://axibase.com/docs/atsd/rule-engine/) is fairly straightforward.
-Specifying a filter and a response action to be triggered is sufficient in most situations.
+Specifying a filter and a response action is sufficient in most situations.

 ![](./resources/window-count.svg)

-On the other hand, monitoring event **sequences** requires more advanced features especially if one needs to check for events that **fail** to arrive within the expected time window.
-This type of monitoring is often _heartbeat_ monitoring, except that here the sequence of events is equally important.
+On the other hand, monitoring event **sequences** requires more advanced rule logic especially if some events **fail** to arrive within the expected time window.

 Consider a case where the process consists of a sequence of tasks executed sequentially, and the monitoring system needs to raise an alert whenever the process stalls for any reason.